redis/redis-doc/commands/mget.md

-Returns the values of all specified keys.
+Returns the [Redis string](/docs/data-types/strings) values of all specified keys.
 For every key that doesn't hold a string value or does not exist, the special value `nil` is returned.
 Because of this, the operation never fails.